The following milestones describe highlights of the events that shaped ABEM's history.

 ** First examination available to ABEM candidates.

-ABEM diplomates also have pathways to subspecialty certification in Brain Injury Medicine (throught the American Board of Physical Medicine and Rehabilitation), Clinical Informatics (through the American Board of Preventive Medicine), and Surgical Critical Care (through the American Board of Surgery).
+ABEM diplomates also have pathways to subspecialty certification in Brain Injury Medicine (through the American Board of Physical Medicine and Rehabilitation), Clinical Informatics (through the American Board of Preventive Medicine), and Surgical Critical Care (through the American Board of Surgery).